Search For Fuel Injectors That Fit Your Vehicle

 When to use a shop instead

-• You're not comfortable working with fuel systems under pressure — fuel spray can cause fires or injury
+• You lack experience working with fuel systems under pressure — fuel injection systems operate at 40-60+ PSI

-• Your vehicle has a direct injection system — requires specialized high-pressure tools and procedures
+• The vehicle has direct injection requiring specialized high-pressure tools and procedures

 What to Buy: Good, Better, Best